menehune23/local-motive/README.md

 Local Motive provides `@LocalStorage` and `@SessionStorage` decorators that handle storage of model and nested model changes.
 To use them, just extend the provided [`LocalModel`](#localmodel) abstract class.

-`LocalModel` requires a `path` field, which is used to support storing changes to fields and nested models.
+`LocalModel` requires a `storagePath` field, which is used to support storing changes to fields and nested models.
 It should be provided in the constructor of your derived model class.
-In addition, `LocalModel` provides a `subpath()` method for use in generating paths for nested models.
+In addition, `LocalModel` provides a `subpath()` method for use in generating storage paths for nested models.
 See the example below.

 _person.model.ts_
 ```typescript